 Cost: $500 to $5,000 (initial investment)

-Design can go from a small budget all the way to world class quality, meaning the fees for website design can heavily impact web page price.
-Obviously, a zero budget style of design will not look as good, and a world class design will certainly be eye catching and perhaps even award winning.
-It all depends what you would like your website to look like and the desires of your target audience.
+Design can go from a small budget to world-class quality, meaning the fees for website design can heavily impact web page price.
+Obviously, a zero-budget design style will not look as good, and a world-class design will certainly be eye-catching and perhaps even award-winning.
+It all depends on what you would like your website to look like and the desires of your target audience.

-For some CMS, like WordPress, creating a website design is as simple as creating a theme or “skin” to apply to your site.
-This may cost far less than a created-from-scratch design for another CMS, but it may also look less unique and lack some functionality.
-Website designing costs will be higher for the unique, from-scratch sites, but they’ll also distinctly reflect you and your business.
+For some CMS, like WordPress, creating a website design is as simple as making a theme or "skin" to apply to your site.
+As a result, the design may cost far less than a created-from-scratch design for another CMS, but it may also look like many other websites and will lack uniqueness and advanced functionality.
+Website designing costs will be higher for the unique, from-scratch sites, but they'll also distinctly reflect you and your business.

 Cost: $250 to $20,000+ (initial investment)

-Copy writing goes back to the number of pages your website has.
-The more pages it will have, the more copy writing it will need, making copy writing an unexpected factor to website creation cost for many first-time webmasters.
+Copywriting goes back to the number of pages your website has.
+The more pages it will have, the more copywriting it will need, making it an unexpected factor in website creation cost for many first-time website developers.

-It takes a trained writer with knowledge of SEO to create copy that contains the right keywords and compels your visitors to take action.
-Some of the bigger content pieces may add more to your website creation costs than you’d like, but content is king — and it pays dividends.
+Often it takes a trained writer knowledgeable in SEO to create copy that contains the right keywords and compels your visitors to take action.
+Some of the more significant content pieces may add more to your website creation costs than you'd like, but the content is king — and it pays dividends.

 Search Engine Optimization (SEO)